 Obtaining a graduate degree in communication is a big step that should be well thought out before the decision is made.
-International students who decide to earn a master’s degree in communication should know what to expect and what the worth of their degree will be before applying to a graduate school.
+International students who decide to earn a master’s degree in communication should know what to expect from their degree before applying to a graduate school.
 Graduate programs in communication are available across the US and can help students to strengthen their skills and knowledge of the communications discipline.

 Deciding to continue your schooling with a graduate degree is a big decision.
-After you graduate with a bachelor’s, there are many options for you to choose as to what your next step will be.
+After you graduate with a bachelor’s degree, there are many options for you to choose as to what your next step will be.
 The two most popular choices are either to enter the workforce or to move on to graduate school.
-Although obtaining a graduate degree in communication may seem like an answer to a better job or a way to pass the time until the job comes, it is a decision that should not be taken lightly.
+Although obtaining a graduate degree in communication may seem like the best way to get a better job or a way to pass the time until the job comes, it is a decision that should not be taken lightly.
 International students should know what the results —good and bad—of earning a communication master’s degree will be.

-International students who have decided that graduate school is the right choice for them should next decide what area of communications they would like to concentrate in.
+International students who have decided that graduate school is the right choice for them should next decide what area of communications in which they would like to concentrate.
 When trying to decide on your area of focus, consider long-term career goals.
 A Master of Art (MA) in Communication will offer students a perception of the field of communication through film, cultural studies, oratory and more.
-A Master of Science (MS) in Communication details a more research and practice focus.
+A Master of Science (MS) in Communication details a more research and practice-driven focus.
 Walden University, for example, offers a MS in Communication which help students create their messages for local, national, and global audiences and then helps them get the message out there using a variety of media options.
 International students can study advertising and public relations, corporate communications, journalism and media studies, marketing, radio and television.
-Students should research which specific graduate programs with multiple schools in order to determine which program best suits their needs and interests.
+Students should research which specific graduate programs best suit their needs and interests.